bootstrap-vue/bootstrap-vue/src/icons/README.md

   <p class="mb-0">
     <strong>Note:</strong>
     <a href="https://icons.getbootstrap.com/" target="_blank" rel="noopener">Bootstrap's Icon</a> SVGs
-    are currently in the alpha release stage, and may be subject to change.
-Icons use BootstrapVue's custom CSS for additional styling compensation due to Bootstrap Icons' <code>&lt;svg&gt;</code>
+    are currently in the <b>alpha release stage</b>, and may be subject to sweeping changes.
+Icons use BootstrapVue's custom CSS for additional styling compensation due to Bootstrap Icons'
-    current vertical alignment issues.
-This may change in future releases of BootstrapVue.
+    <code>&lt;svg&gt;</code> current vertical alignment issues.
+This may change in future releases of
+    BootstrapVue.
   </p>
 </div>